RickvBork/Programming-Project/REPORT.md

 2. The focus circle
 3. The focus overlay

 These are grouped in a <g> element which is hidden with a, display: none, style.
 The result are two empty axes, signalling to the user that these can be filled with data after an input.
-The empty elements are created to be updates easily later with the **updateLineGraph();** function.
+The empty elements are created to be easily updated with the **updateLineGraph();** function.

-The markers are used to update the (first empty) line graph with laptime data from a circuit after a click event.
-The marker has a circuitId, which keys laptimes in laptimes.json.
+The markers are used to update the (first empty) line graph with laptime data from a circuit after a marker click event.
+The stored a circuitId, which keys laptimes in laptimes.json.
 Using the id, the correct laptimes are fetched and formatted using the **forceValue();** function.
 The formatted laptime data for the selected circuit is then used in the **updateLineGraph();** function.
 The title of the line graph is updated using the marker circuit_name, which is nicer to read than the id.
 This name is passed to the **updateTitle();** function.

 ```javascript
 function forceValue() {};